The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Two types of bacteria found in the soil like the

 a) Autotrophic bacteria – These bacteria can manufacture their own food.
-Autotrophic bacteria are further divided into two types as photoautotrophs and chemoautotrophs.
+Autotrophic bacteria are further divided into two types: photoautotrophs and chemoautotrophs.

-Bacteria are found in symbiotic associations and non-symbiotic association.
+Bacteria are found in symbiotic associations and non-symbiotic associations.

-The symbiotic bacteria are found in the root of the leguminous crops ( peas, beans, etc.) these organisms derive their nutrition from the plants and play an essential role in the nitrogen fixation in soil.
-Example rhizobium, cyanobacteria
+The symbiotic bacteria are found in the roots of leguminous crops ( peas, beans, etc.).
+These organisms derive their nutrition from the plants and play an essential role in the nitrogen fixation in soil.
+For example, rhizobium, cyanobacteria

 Eukaryotic cells organisms